The Features

-The Features are an American indie rock band from Sparta, Tennessee, United States of America.
+The Features is an American indie rock band from Sparta, Tennessee.
 The original lineup consisted of Matt Pelham, Roger Dabbs, and Don Sergio.
 The most recent iteration consists of Pelham, Dabbs, Rollum Haas, and Mark Bond.
-They have released five full-length albums and three EPs.
-The band has appeared twice as musical guests on Jimmy Kimmel Live!
+They have released five full-length albums, three EPs, and many singles.
+The band played from 1994-2016 but still lives on under YK Records with rereleases and more.
+You might know them from the song “From Now On” featured on the Twilight Saga: Breaking Dawn – Part 1 soundtrack.
+Additionally the band has played Bonnaroo and has appeared multiple times as musical guests on Jimmy Kimmel Live! playing some of their biggest hits like “The Way It’s Meant To Be”.

 History

 Matt Pelham, Roger Dabbs, Don Sergio, and Parrish Yaw attended middle school together in the small rural town of Sparta, Tennessee.
 Pelham, Dabbs, and Sergio started a band when they were in the eighth grade out of boredom, playing covers of acts like Camper Van Beethoven, Neil Young, and Guns N' Roses.
 While in high school, they played local events like parties and talent shows.
 After graduation, Pelham and Dabbs moved to Murfreessboro to study music at Middle Tennessee State University while Sergio and Yaw went to Tennessee Technological University in nearby Cookeville.
 Pelham and Dabbs brought classmate Jason Taylor on to play drums, while Sergio brought Yaw on to play keyboards.
 The Features graduated to playing various bars and clubs around Murfreesboro and Nashville, eventually dropping out of college to focus on the band.
 Within a few years they had become a Murfreesboro fixture and signed a deal with Spongebath Records, a local independent label that featured several of the biggest rock acts in the Nashville area, such as Self, The Katies, and Fluid Ounces.